-In addition to the convents of the Hotel Dieu and the Ursulines, Quebec contains a number of other interesting convents-those of the Grev Nuns or Sisters of Charity, the nuns of the Good Shepherd. and the Franciscan nuns in St. John's and St. Louis Suburbs, on the upper levels beyond the fortifications, all three comparatively modern institutions, and those of the Congregation nuns of the General Hospital, situated respectively in the St. Roch's and St. Sauveur suburbs, the low-lying portion of the city stretching away past the ruins of the old Intendant's palace at the foot of Palace Hill. below the Hotel Victoria, formerly the seat of the now extinct wooden ship building industry of Quebec and at present the home of the great boot and shoe and leather tanning industries, for which it is now renowned.
-Of the last three named institutions, the two first are also, comparatively modern, but the General Hospital nunnery, a cloistered convent, is one of the oldest of its class in Canada, and its buildings are particularly interesting from the fact that they are the most perfect types still extant, of the old French structures, which have been preserved to our times.
+In addition to the convents of the Hotel Dieu and the Ursulines, Quebec contains a number of other interesting convents-those of the Grey Nuns or Sisters. of Charity, the nuns of the Good Shepherd, and the Franciscan nuns in St. John's and St. Louis Suburbs. on the upper levels beyond the fortifications, all three comparatively modern institutions, and those of the Congregation nuns, the nuns of the Sacred Heart Hospital and the nuns of the General Hospital, situated respectively in the St. Roch's and St. Sauveur suburbs, the low-lying portion of the city stretching away west from the ruins of the old Intendant's palace at the foot of Palace Hill, below the Hotel Victoria, formerly the seat of the now extinct wooden ship building industry of Quebec and at present the home of the great boot and shoe and leather tanning industries, for which it is now renowned.
+Of the last three named institutions, the two first are also comparatively modern, but the General Hospital nunnery, a cloistered convent, is one of the oldest of its class in Canada, and its buildings are particularly interesting from the fact, that they are the most perfect types still extant, of the old French structures, which have been preserved to our times.
 They are extensive and cover a large area on the southern bank of the St. Charles.
 This ancient institution was founded by the second bishop of Quebec, Mgr. de St. Valier, as an asylum for incurable diseases.
-In 1692, it was placed under the charge of the Hospitalière Nuns, who, in 1701, constituted a separated body from their sisters of the Hotel Dieu.
+In 1692, it was placed under the charge of the Hospitalière Nuns, who, in 1701, constituted a separated body from their sisters of the Hotel-Dieu.
 Near the General Hospital is a wind-mill of a most old-fashioned order and bearing the date 1697.
 It was used as a fort for the convent.
+On the opposite side of the river are immense vaults, used at the time of the French for storing provisions.
+After the battle of the Plains of Abraham, many of the wounded in the fight had their injuries attended to in this convent.
+Here was also carried Arnold when he was wounded in the American attack on Quebec in 1775.